 Matt's Top Tip: Put the longer part on the back of the door and the stubby part on the wall, this makes vacuuming easier!
 See image below:

 Make vacuuming easier, put the long part on the door, not the wall.

 You'll need a screwdriver and a hand drill with a small bit so you can make some pilot holes where the screws will go when drilling into a wood door or molding.
 The entire job just takes a few minutes.

 I've put these on every single door in my house and the wind no longer acts as an automatic door closer.
 The other upside is that our Roomba (see Roomba 880 Review) no longer closes the door and locks itself in closets.
 These would also be handy if you have pets who tend to get locked in rooms or closets.

 So what are you waiting for?
-Go buy a couple magnetic door catches and stop those slamming doors for good.
+Go buy a couple magnetic door catches (affiliate link) and stop those slamming doors for good.